Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 Aparthotel Adagio Access Montpellier Centre

 We enjoyed our stay at Aparthotel Adagio.
-It was newly renovated and very centrally located with Saint Roch train station a 15-minute walk away and the historic center just 20 minutes away.
+It was newly renovated and centrally located, with Saint Roch train station a 15-minute walk away and the historic centre just 20 minutes away.
 Highly recommended for a good value stay.

 Aparthotel Adagio Access Montpellier Centre